 Belly fat is not like any other fat on your body.
-It is far more serious and the health dangers can increase your chances of getting some serious health problems.
+It is far more serious.
+The health dangers can increase your chances of getting some serious health problems.

-If you carry too much fat around your waist, you are far more likely to develop health problems than if you carry fat in your hips and thighs.
+If you carry too much fat around your waist, you are far more likely to develop health problems.

 Belly fat can increase your chances of developing a number of serious health issues, including:

 - Type 2 Diabetes